 This course provides a firm background in the FreeBSD kernel.
 The course starts with an introduction to the kernel and the services that it provides including the locking used for concurrency control.
 Next, the details of processes are described including process management tasks such as scheduling and signals.
 The security framework and policies are outlined including Capsicum sandboxing and the FreeBSD jail facility that allows the creation of isolated virtual hosts running on the same system.
 The description of processes concludes with an extensive description of the management of kernel and process memory.
 The course then turns to an I/O view of the kernel by introducing the I/O framework and detailing the infrastructure for doing I/O multiplexing and supporting both local and remote filesystems.
 It then describes how it configures and operates both character devices and bulk data transfer devices such as disks and how it manages virtual devices needed support Xen and bhyve virtualization.
 The design and implementation of three filesystems is covered: the Fast filesystem (FFS), the Zettabyte filesystem (ZFS), and the Network filesystem (NFS).
 Next the interprocess communication (IPC/socket) interface is detailed followed by coverage of the layering and implementation of the networking including routing, forwarding, and security of the TCP/IP protocols.
 Following coverage of the kernel startup procedure, the course concludes by pulling the presented concepts together to show how they can be used to do performance measurement and system tuning.
 The presentations emphasize code organization, data structure navigation, and algorithms rather than reviewing the kernel code itself.
 It does not cover the machine specific parts of the system such as the implementation of device drivers.

-Each student needs a copy of the textbook by Marshall Kirk McKusick, George V. Neville-Neil, and Robert N.M.
+Each student receives a copy of the textbook by Marshall Kirk McKusick, George V. Neville-Neil, and Robert N.M.
 Watson: The Design and Implementation of the FreeBSD Operating System, Second Edition, published by the Addison-Wesley subsidiary of Pearson Education.
-Each student also receives a copy of the course notes containing copies of all the overhead slides used in the course and a set of papers that provide supplemental reading to the text book.
+Each student also receives a CD-ROM with a copy of the course notes containing copies of all the overhead slides used in the course and a set of papers that provide supplemental reading to the text book.
 The CD-ROM also contains an extensive set of written notes about each lecture and a set of weekly readings and exercises along with answers to the exercises.
-For an extra $50.00 fee, the notes are available in a 550 page spiral-bound book.
+For an extra $50.00 fee, the overhead slides are available in a 440-page spiral-bound book.

 Click here or on the above to watch the first hour of the first lecture of the course taught in 2006.